AldoSuba/docs.buf.build/docs/tour/use-remote-generation.md

 ...
 Listening on 127.0.0.1:8080
 ```

-In a separate terminal, run the client and you'll see a successful `PutPet` operation:
+In a separate terminal, run the client, and you'll see a successful `PutPet` operation:

 ```terminal
 $ go run client/main.go